-SAE Institute's Atlanta, Miami, and Nashville campuses are committed to protecting the safety, health, and well-being of its students, employees, and all people who come into contact with SAE Institute community.
+SAE Institute Chicago (the "SAE Institute") is committed to protecting the safety, health, and well-being of its students, employees, and all people who come into contact with SAE Institute community.
 In support of this commitment, and as required by Title IX of the Education Amendments of 1972 ("Title IX") and other applicable federal and state laws, SAE Institute has created this policy that prohibits Sexual Misconduct, as well as Retaliation against an individual for making a good faith report of Sexual Misconduct under this policy.
 As discussed in more detail below, in this policy the term "Sexual Misconduct" includes "Title IX Sexual Harassment" and "SAE Institute Sexual Harassment."

-This policy applies to SAE Institute's Atlanta, Miami, and Nashville campuses.
+This policy applies to SAE Institute's Chicago campus.
 This policy informs the campus community of SAE Institute's procedures for reporting incidents of Sexual Misconduct, and for the investigation and remediation of such reports.
-SAE Institute will take prompt and equitable action to address allegations of Sexual Misconduct, to prevent its recurrence, and to remediate its effects.2 SAE Institute also conducts prevention, awareness, and training programs for students and employees to facilitate the goals of this policy.
+SAE Institute will take prompt and equitable action to address allegations of Sexual Misconduct, to prevent its recurrence, and to remediate its effects.
+SAE Institute also conducts prevention, awareness, and training programs for students and employees to facilitate the goals of this policy.